-The PA CareerLink® offices also work closely with key, off-site stakeholders, and community partners (not on the MOU) including: Local Management Committee (LMC) members, Chambers of Commerce, Economic Development entities, PA Apprenticeship and Training Office, Keys Program, Washington Drug and Alcohol Commission, Inc. and County(s) Drug & Alcohol entities; Behavioral/Mental Health entities; Sector Partnerships' members, Industry Associations, local school districts, Local and State Correctional Facilities, Career & Technology Centers, and postsecondary training providers.
+The PA CareerLink® offices also work closely with off-site community partners including: Chambers of Commerce, Economic Development, Washington Drug and Alcohol Commission(s) and County(s) Drug & Alcohol entities; Behavioral/Mental Health entities; Industry Associations, local school districts, Local and State Correctional Facilities, CTCs, and post-secondary training providers.

-See Attachment 3 for a complete listing of Memorandum of Understanding (MOU) partners.
+See Appendix 3 for a complete listing of Memorandum of Understanding (MOU) partners.

 Universal access is granted to all customers entering the Southwest Corner PA CareerLink® centers and in need of basic services.
-Services are tracked in the PA workforce development system of record.
+Services are tracked in the Commonwealth Workforce Development System (CWDS) system of record.
 An initial assessment, plan of action (individual employment plan - IEP) and recommendations are made for customers in need of career and/or training services (Based on the initial assessment of knowledge, skills and abilities).
 If a customer cannot obtain employment through basic services, they are evaluated for training services.
 Training services may include skill training or on-the-job training.
-The customer is exited upon securing suitable employment or choosing to no longer participate in PA CareerLink® services, at which time, follow-up services are conducted for no less than twelve months.
+The customer is exited upon securing suitable employment or choosing to no longer participate in PA CareerLink® services, at which time, followup services are conducted for no less than twelve months.

-Our PA CareerLink® staff members are also trained to assist employer customers with employment needs such as recruitment assistance, assessment and testing, labor market information and PA CareerLink® website technical assistance.
+Our PA CareerLink® staff members are also trained to assist employer customers with employment needs such as recruitment assistance, assessment and testing, labor market information and CWDS website technical assistance.
 A Business Services Team (BST) exists in each PA CareerLink® office location.
 Services and trainings include:

 - Adult education and literacy activities

 - Job Readiness, Workplace Skills and Professional Development workshops

-- · Customized training
+- Customized training

-- · Entrepreneurial training
+- Entrepreneurial training

 - Occupational skills training, including training for non-traditional employment

 - On-the-Job Training Programs

 - Customized Job Training

 - Incumbent Worker Training

 - Pre-Apprenticeships

 - Apprenticeships

 - Skill upgrading and retraining

 - Training programs operated by the private sector

 - Training services that are developed and implemented by a partner agency

 Through policy and partnership cooperation, a comprehensive plan to deliver services consistently across all four Southwest Corner PA CareerLink® offices has been established.
 Our area has worked to successfully streamline the PA CareerLink® customer flow/triage processes and standardize all common forms for our four offices in the Southwest Corner.
-The SCWDB created and implemented a PA CareerLink® staff professional development (and onboarding) training called "The PA CareerLink® Way" for all staff and partners.
+The SCWDB created and implemented a PA CareerLink® staff professional development (and onboarding) training called "The CareerLink Way" for all staff and partners.
 This local area onboarding guide and training was developed to introduce, or re-introduce staff to the expectations and roles of staff at the PA CareerLink® centers.
 This training and guide does not replace the information staff receive from the HR department at staffs' employer of record and staff will always be responsible for the functions of their jobs as assigned by their respective employers.
 However, while co-located at the PA CareerLink® centers, the SCWDB wants to ensure a team like approach while serving customers and conducting services, and each site has specific goals and responsibilities to achieve.
 This "PA CareerLink® Way" guide and training process, familiarizes staff with the roles and purposes of the Southwest Corner Workforce Development Board, the PA CareerLink® centers, our customers, and our responsibilities to our community and region.
 The goal of the SCWDB is to work together, as a team, streamline our efforts and ensure that all partners are included and trained accordingly.